harishanand95/Sirious-Notification-Daemon/README.md

 # Sirious

-Sirious is a linux application that lets you search for any selected content (primary clipboard content) on DuckDuckGo and gives its best result as notification.
+Sirious is a linux application that lets you search for any selected content (primary clipboard content) on DuckDuckGo and gives its best result as a notification.
 Sirious can be given as keyboard shortcut and thus it becomes easier to search content.
-Sirious is under-development.
+Sirious is still under-development.

 ###For example
 1. Once installed, Sirious will be a terminal command